simcheckland-ship-it/SamplePhotoApp/README.md

 ## Points Of Interest
 ### Wanted to only allow access to the image server from react app
-Setup nginx proxy to inject an X-API-Key into header before passing request onto image server and change the image serer nginx server to only except requests with the correct X-API-Key.
+Setup Nginx proxy to inject an X-API-Key into the header before passing the request onto the image server, and change the image server Nginx config to only accept requests with the correct X-API-Key.